+When the first Yankee Stadium opened in 1923, it was the largest and most magnificent stadium in baseball and was home to many legendary players and teams.
 Due to its deteriorating condition in the late 1960s and early 1970s, Yankee Stadium was renovated and rebuilt between 1974 and 1976.
-Since that renovation, nearly every team in baseball either renovated or had a new ballpark constructed.
-While many fans and traditionalists would have preferred the Yankees to remain at Yankee Stadium, the team wanted a new ballpark built in order to generate additional revenue and to offer fans more amenities and luxuries.
+In the 1990s and early 2000s nearly every team in baseball built a new ballpark.
+While many fans and traditionalists preferred the Yankees to remain at Yankee Stadium, the team wanted a new ballpark built in order to generate additional revenue and to offer fans more amenities and luxuries.
 After years of discussions and rumors, the New York Yankees officially announced plans for a new Yankee Stadium in June 2005.
 Constructed adjacent to the old Yankee Stadium, groundbreaking occurred on August 16, 2006.
 The Yankees financed the $1.6 billion project and the City of New York spent $220 million for infrastructure and other improvements in the area.

-On April 16, 2009, the New York Yankees played their first game at the new Yankee Stadium against the Cleveland Indians.
-Tradition and the look of the original Yankee Stadium prior to its renovation in the 1970s were replicated in the new stadium.
+A new era in the history of the Yankees began on April 16, 2009 when they played their first game at the new Yankee Stadium against the Cleveland Indians.
+The iconic façade and unique interior features of the original Yankee Stadium prior to its renovation in the 1970s were replicated in the new stadium.
 The stadium consists of two separate structures.
-The exterior wall, consisting of limestone and granite, constructed to replicate the original Yankee Stadium facade, built in 1923, is known as the Great Hall.
+The exterior wall, consisting of limestone and granite, constructed to replicate the original Yankee Stadium façade, built in 1923, is known as the Great Hall.
 It features 31,000 square feet and serves as the concourse before entering the stadium.
 The interior stadium itself rises over the top of the exterior.
 From the outside, the structures appear as one building almost identical in materials and design to the original stadium.
-Cavernous concourses give way to open spaces with sightlines to the field from nearly every vantage point in the stadium.
+Cavernous concourses give way to open spaces with sight lines to the field from nearly every vantage point in the stadium.
 The signature copper frieze and the lattice work that once rimmed the original stadium roof and was recreated in the outfield of the renovated Yankee Stadium, is now replicated in its original location at the new Yankee Stadium.

-Monument park is located beyond the outfield fence in centerfield below a restaurant that makes up the batters eye.
-The new stadium has the same dimensions and bullpen placements as the old Yankee Stadium.
-A 56ft. by 101ft. high definition video scoreboard is located in the outfield.
+Monument park, located beyond the outfield fence in centerfield, honors members of past Yankee players with monuments, plaques and retired numbers.
+The stadium has the same dimensions and bullpen placements as the old Yankee Stadium.
+A 56ft. by 101ft. high-definition video scoreboard above the bleachers in centerfield.
 Hand operated auxiliary scoreboards are incorporated as part of the right-center and left-center fences.
 There are many amenities at the new stadium including luxury, outdoor and party suites, club seats, a martini bar, steakhouse and picnic areas.
 A Yankees Museum that displays memorabilia of great Yankee teams and players from the past, along with a Hard Rock Cafe is located in the Grand Hall.